 Requirements and Duration

 A minimum of 90 hours of work experience is required for course credit and students must enroll in LA 371 within 18 months of the completion of the work experience.
-The work experience should offer the student a "livable wage" for the period of employment, although in some cases volunteer opportunities will be considered.
+The work experience should offer the student the minimum wage for the jurisdiction where the internship takes place, although in some cases volunteer opportunities will be considered.
 If you are having trouble finding an internship, meet with the Department Head to review your options.